 To deter digging predators, dig a 12″ trench all the way around the perimeter of the coop, burying the hardware cloth.
 Dirt floors should have hardware cloth buried at least 12″ beneath them.
 An alternative to a trench is to extend a 12″ hardware cloth apron out from the perimeter of the run.
 An apron isn’t as effective as a trench, but will provide a degree of security from less ambitious digging critters.

 5. Cover the Run

-For maximum security, cover the run to protect against flying and climbing predators.
+For maximum security, cover the run with a roof or hardware cloth to protect against flying and climbing predators.
 A lesser degree of protection can be obtained by stringing netting on top of the run to deter hawks, owls, etc. Climbing predators will not be deterred by netting, however.

 6. Close Coop and Run Doors at Dusk

 One never knows when a nocturnal predator might begin its hunt for food prematurely, therefore, the coop and run doors should be secured as soon as the flock has gone to roost for the night.
 An an electronic poultry door can manage this detail automatically.
 Always check the chicken run to be sure it’s empty before securing the door at night.
 While my flock’s pop door automatically closes after dusk, had I not checked the run to be sure it was clear, this opossum would have been locked inside, waiting for my flock in the morning.

 7. USE 2 STEP LOCKS ON DOOR LATCHES

 Raccoons are very adept at unlatching simple locks and turning basic door handles.
 Locks requiring multiple steps to unlatch are more secure plan than a hook-and-eye style lock.
 Spring locks and barrel-style locks are recommended.

 Important personal safety note: Many chicken keepers have had the misfortune of locking themselves inside the coop or run.
 Formulate a human escape route.